nanvel/blog/2017/11/trading.md

 Money is not made on entries; profits are only generated on the exit or a trade.

+Should try to maximize profits when right and minimize losses when wrong.

 The primary tool to cut loses short is stop loss, and the primary tool for maximizing gains is a trailing stop.

 After a trade is entered, the risk/reward ratio is always shifting, and a trader must act based on how the trade plays out.